pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 An optional parameter representing the maximum number of SdsStreams to retrieve.
 If unspecified, a default value of 100 is used.
 The maximum value is 1,000.

 #### .NET client libraries method
-``GetStreamsAsync`` is an overloaded method that is used to search for and return streams.
-When you call an overloaded method, the software determines the most appropriate method to use by comparing the argument types specified in the call to the method definition.
+``GetStreamsAsync`` is used to search for and return streams.
+When called, the software determines the most appropriate method to use by comparing the argument types specified in the call to the method definition.
 ```csharp
       _metadataService.GetStreamsAsync(query:"QueryString", skip:0, count:100);
 ```